aaron-grau/curic/redux_dev_tools.md

 The redux dev tools are contained in a custom React component.
 In the past one had to add this component to an app in order to use them.
 Fortunately, the dev tools are now included in a chrome extension which allows them to open in a separate window.

 There are two steps to the setup:

-1) install a chrome extension
+1) Install the chrome extension by visiting [this url][chrome_extension] and follow the instructions.

-2) add custom middleware to your store that allows the dev tools to track the state of your app and log any actions you dispatch.
+2) Add custom middleware to your store that allows the dev tools to track the state of your app and log any actions you dispatch.

-## Chrome extension

-To install the Chrome extension, visit [this url][chrome_extension] and follow the instructions.

-## Middleware
+## Redux DevTools Middleware

 We will use the [fruit stand app][fruit_stand] as an example.
 The Redux dev tools don't work if you are simply viewing a local file in your browser; your